mamg22/CyberHub/README.md

 | rocyber    | rocyber    | 1234    | Solo Lectura        | Cyber            |
 | roserv     | roserv     | 1234    | Solo Lectura        | Servicio Técnico |

-# Compatibilidad
+# Compatibility

-La aplicación ha sido probada exitosamente en los siguientes navegadores:
+The application has been tested successfully on these web browsers:

 * Microsoft Edge
 * Google Chrome
-* Mozilla Firefox (sólo versión de escritorio)
+* Mozilla Firefox (Only desktop)

-La versión móvil de Mozilla Firefox no provee la funcionalidad necesaria en algunas partes de la aplicación, por lo que no se recomienda utilizarlo para esta aplicación.
+The mobile version of Mozilla Firefox does not provide the functionality required in some parts of the app, it is not recommended to use it with this program.

-El componente que se ejecuta en el lado del servidor ha sido probado exitosamente en:
+The server side component has been tested successfully on:

-* Windows: Windows 11, usando XAMPP 8.1.
+* Windows: Windows 11, running XAMPP 8.1.
-* Linux: Fedora 37, usando Apache 2.4.54, PHP 8.1.14, MariaDB 15.1.
+* Linux: Fedora 37, running Apache 2.4.54, PHP 8.1.14, MariaDB 15.1.